 In addition to the establishing a shared vision for the forest, this planning process has also identified a series of concrete actions the town and its partners could take to implement the community's vision for the Forest in terms of recreation.
-Strategies for improvement of recreation could be physical enhancements-such as new trails, parking lots, or facilities-but strategies might also be non-physical improvements like enhanced maps and signage or policy-oriented strategies like creating a process for proposing and reviewing new trails or projects in the forest.
+Strategies for improvement of recreation could be physical enhancements-such as new trails or facilities (as allowed by the conservation easement)-but strategies might also be non-physical improvements like enhanced maps and signage or policy-oriented strategies like creating a process for proposing and reviewing new trails or projects in the forest.
 Potential strategies were reviewed and prioritized by the steering committee and the public during the Draft Strategies Workshop.
 All strategies identified by the steering committee and project team are found within the action plan table, but the highest priority projects have also received enhanced detail in the action plan.